billkuku/peredu-frontend/README.md

 If want to login into the system, you can either sign up your own account, or with my test account: {email: beierhao@hotmail.com, password: password}
 For testing, login first, then click Username-Button top-right, choose program and create a program.

-if report "Cannot GET xxx" error, pls enter original URL above.
+Login takes much more time then other website, because you need first awake the test-backend-server (awake atomatically, you don't need to do anything), cause i did't pay for a standard-server. if report "Cannot GET xxx" error, pls enter original URL above.

 Some feature could not be used after deployment (i.g.
 Search), i'm trying to find the reason.